-The final NPDES General Permit No. GMG290000 for "New and Existing Sources and New Dischargers in the Offshore Subcategory of the Oil and Gas Extraction Point Source Category for the Western Portion of the Outer Continental Shelf of the Gulf of Mexico" was reissued by USEPA Region 6 on September 19, 2017, with an effective date of October 1, 2017, and an expiration date of September 30, 2022.
-Permittees covered by the previous version of the permit, which expired on September 30, 2017, were automatically covered by the reissued permit starting on October 1, 2017 (USEPA, 2017a; USEPA, 2017c).
+The final NPDES General Permit No. GMG290000 for New and Existing Sources and New Dischargers in the Offshore Subcategory of the Oil and Gas Extraction Point Source Category for the Western and Central Portion of the Outer Continental Shelf of the Gulf of Mexico was reissued by USEPA Region 6 on May 11, 2023 with an effective date of May 11, 2023 and an expiration date of May 10, 2028 (USEPA, 2023).